jbcodeforce/ML-studies/docs/coding/langchain.md

 ???- question "How to support streaming the LLM's output?"
-    [LangChain streaming ](https://python.langchain.com/docs/expression_language/streaming/) vis needed to make the app more responsive for end-users.
-All Runnable objects implement a sync method called `stream` and an `async` variant called `astream`.
+    [LangChain streaming ](https://python.langchain.com/docs/expression_language/streaming/) is needed to make the app more responsive for end-users.
+All [Runnable objects](https://python.langchain.com/v0.1/docs/expression_language/interface/) implement a sync method called `stream` and an `async` variant called `astream`.
 They cut output into chunks and yield them.
 Recall yield is a generator of data and acts as `return`.
 The main demo code is [web_server_wt_streaming](https://github.com/jbcodeforce/ML-studies/blob/master/llm-langchain/openAI/web_server_wt_streaming.py) with the client_stream.py

 ???- question "Example of Intended Model"
     to be done